10 Proven Ways to Save Money on Your Next Air Conditioning Bill

-Heating and cooling accounts for anywhere from 20 per cent to 50 per cent of your total energy usage, so it’s no surprise that your energy bills following summer and winter are higher than expected.
+Heating and cooling accounts for anywhere from 20% to 50% of your total energy usage, so it’s no surprise that your energy bills following summer and winter are higher than expected.

-Short of shutting everything down and reducing your comfort, we’ve compiled a list of 10 painless ways to reduce the costs of heating and cooling the home.
-Well, they’re mostly painless.
-You will have to get your hands dirty with a few.
+Short of shutting everything down and reducing your comfort, we’ve compiled a list of 10 painless ways to help reduce the costs of your next air conditioning bill.
+Well, they’re mostly painless – you will have to be persistent with a few.

 To clean the filters, take them outside, shake off the dust over a waste bin, and then hose them down or soak as required.
 Let the filters completely dry before reinstalling.